jkeresman01/Minimalistic-Neovim-configuration/README.md

 `<C-t>`: Go to third file in Harpoon navigation list.

-`<C-t>`: Run tmux switch sricpt located under tmux_scripts
+`<C-t>`: Run tmux switch script located under tmux_scripts

 ## Installation ##
-If you already have nvim configuration, you might wan't to do a backput first and then install this one with:
+If you already have nvim configuration, you might want to do a backup first and then install this one with:
 ```
 git -C ~/.config/ clone https://github.com/jkeresman01/Minimalistic-Neovim-configuration.git nvim
 ```